 CIPLE has three sections:

 This means: if you're short on time, you cannot afford to ignore Listening.
 Most busy candidates naturally gravitate toward Reading & Writing (easier to practice alone, fits well into short sessions).
-But Listening is the section that fails the most candidates — and it needs daily practice from week one.
+Listening is often the weakest component in mock tests — and it needs daily practice from week one.

 The strategic implication for busy people: start with Listening every day, even before you feel ready.